Heritage Plan Guides and Resources

 Spectral Mansions, The Making of a Dublin Tenement, 1800 - 1914

-Spectral Mansions investigates the transformation of Henrietta Street from elite residential enclave to a hub of legal learning and activity and ultimately to tenements at the end of the 19th century.
-It was due to be published in 2020.
+Spectral Mansions investigates the transformation of Henrietta Street from an elite residential enclave to a hub of legal learning and activity and ultimately to tenements at the end of the 19th century.
+The publication is based on a research project commissioned as part of the development of the 14 Henrietta Street museum.
+Spectral Mansions was published in June 2023 and is available in bookshops and from Four Courts Press.

 Sources for archaeologists in Dublin city